utelle/SQLite3MultipleCiphers/docs/configuration/config_sql_functions.md

 **SQLite3 Multiple Ciphers** defines several SQL functions, which can be used to configure global encryption parameters or specific cipher parameters.
 They offer the same functionality as the [PRAGMA]({{ site.baseurl }}{% link docs/configuration/config_sql_pragmas.md %}) statements, but can be called from any SQL statement expression.

+Important
+{: .label .label-purple .ml-0 .mb-1 .mt-2 }

+Starting with **SQLite 3.48.0** executing a `SELECT` statement will now always access the underlying database file, even if the query is schema-independent.
+For encrypted databases this will fail, because the cipher scheme is not yet activated.
+Therefore the SQL configuration functions described in this chapter can't be used any longer for configuring the cipher scheme for the `main` database _before_ issuing the `PRAGMA key` statement.

+However, after the cipher scheme was activated successfully with `PRAGMA key` the SQL configuration functions can be used, for example, to configure a cipher scheme for attaching encrypted databases.

+The SQL functions for configuring the cipher scheme exist mostly for historical reasons.
+For _SQLite_ versions _below **3.32.0**_ the SQLite code contained stubs for the encryption API - no need to patch the SQLite code, but also no way to handle own PRAGMA statements.
+Back then using SELECT with user-defined SQL functions was the only way to configure the cipher scheme without having to patch the SQLite code.

+It is strongly recommended to use [PRAGMA]({{ site.baseurl }}{% link docs/configuration/config_sql_pragmas.md %}) statements to configure the cipher scheme, or to specify the cipher configuration via [URI]({{ site.baseurl }}{% link docs/configuration/config_uri.md %}) parameters.

 ## Table of contents
 {: .no_toc .text-delta }